ocastilloreyes/petgem/doc/source/Tutorial.rst

 parameters file description and Modelling parameters file description in :ref:`Manual` section for a full explanation of those keywords.

-For a general 3D CSEM survey, the PETGEM work-flow can be summarize as follows:
+For a general 3D CSEM/MT survey, the PETGEM work-flow can be summarize as follows:

 #.
 Following the contents of the ``params.yaml`` file, a set of data are preprocessed (mesh, conductivity model and receivers positions) by the ``kernel.py``
 #.
 A problem instance is created